ephemery-testnet/ephemery-resources/specs.md

 Given a known `period` (the length of time network instance will run), the client can calculate the number of lifecycle iterations from `genesis_0` to the current one and create a new genesis with latest parameters.
 Always, when the client starts with an option of ephemeral testnet, it checks the current genesis timestamp and identifies whether it's older than `timestamp + period`, at which point it triggers generation of a new genesis.

 New genesis needs to be created and correspond in both EL and CL client.
+Manual implementation of this mechanism can be found in [this script](https://hackmd.io/@jimmygchen/rJw2Zjl2j).

 #### Execution client